slimndap/wp-theatre/readme.txt

 == Upgrade Notice ==

+= 0.10.13 =
+* Fix: Removed a loop when saving a production.

 = 0.10.12 =
 * Fix: Trashed events were visible on production detail pages.
 Thanks [Menno](https://www.linkedin.com/in/mennoluitjes)!
 * Fix: When saving a production, it now correctly syncs the 'future' post_status to all its events.
 Thanks [Menno](https://www.linkedin.com/in/mennoluitjes)!